akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Time for what?”
 Roger’s voice was flat.
 “It is whispered in the corridors, at the supper tables, and now even to my own ears: Lackland’s shadow.”

-Henry flinched.
-The word Lackland — his own childhood wound — landed like a blade between his ribs.
+Henry flinched and all saw it.
+The word *Lackland* was a hard blow, a wound from his childhood.

 He turned back to the fire, his back to Roger, his back to the room.
-His hand pressed against his chest, as if holding something in place.
+His hand pressed against his belly.

 No one spoke.

 The Queen glanced at Roger, then at Henry.
-She had her own fears — that Godfrey might overshadow William — but she held her tongue.
+She had her own fears, that Godfrey might overshadow William, but she held her tongue.
 This was between the King and his conscience.

 After a long silence, Henry said, his voice rough, “Leave this.”